67hz/typescript-typeorm-API-boiler/README.md

+_Assignment's required routes are coming soon along with run notes._

 # Motivations

 This excercise has evolved into the design of boilerplate for a dream TypeScript API stack.
 Certain design decisions have been made with extensibility and scale in mind for larger applications.

 # Running